vuon0029/KRKII/README.md

 Use the provided ``KRKII_Production`` STEP or STL file to get CNC machining quotes or 3d printing quotes.

 ### PCB
-I have personally tested the **Waffling60 Alps** version with USB port desolder, but technically all Unikorn compatible PCBs should work.
+The **Waffling60 Alps** version with USB port desolder and JST connector will work, but technically all Bakeneko V3 compatible PCBs should work.

 ### Plate
 Depending on your layout needs and if you're running MX or Alps build